kaapana/kaapana/docs/source/getting_started/deployment.rst

    To provide the services in Kaapana, the corresponding containers are needed.
    These can be looked at as normal binaries of Kaapana and therefore only need to be built if you do not have access to already built containers via a container registry or a tarball.
-   This flow-chart should help you to decide if you need to build Kaapana and which mode to choose:

    .. .. mermaid::